tkoopman/Generic-Synthesis-Patcher/README.md

 Note: This is not meant to be a replacer for more specific Synthesis patchers.
 I wrote this to help when a Synthesis patcher for what I need didn't exist and it was just a simple fill or forward.
 Also to replace some SkyPatcher patches as personally I don't like to use them as when I am manually resolving conflicts, it's hard to remember / trust I'm getting what I want when I can't see the result in xEdit.

+I have only tested this with latest Skyrim SE however it should work on other versions.
+Fallout however I am not sure on.
+I am guessing I would probably need to make some modifications to properly work for Fallout.

 ### Prerequisites

 This of course requires [Synthesis](https://github.com/Mutagen-Modding/Synthesis)

+## Bugs, Requests and Contributions

+Please log any bugs or requests you may have via [GitHub Issues](https://github.com/tkoopman/Generic-Synthesis-Patcher/issues).
+While I make no guarantee to fixing or implementing new requests due to other commitments, I will try especially fixing bugs.
+Also if you want to contribute please do, even if you don't known how to program, just improving my awful documentation would help others.

 ## Configuration